 Breathing is something that many of us take for granted.
 Most of the time, we give it no thought at all, even as it automatically adjusts to our activity level.
 It simply happens.
-It may come as a surprise to many that there is a ‘right way’ or ‘wrong way’ to breathe.
+It may come as a surprise to many that there is a ‘right way’ and ‘wrong way’ to breathe.

 Research shows that up to one third of people do not breathe correctly, so much so that it affects their health.
 Not breathing properly can have an impact on alertness, learning, sleep, and growth and development.

 In fact, many people ‘over-breathe’ by inhaling too much oxygen, which upsets the delicate balance of oxygen and carbon dioxide that is required for optimal health.
 Some ways that people over-breathe include heavy breathing, sighing, upper chest breathing, taking big gulps of air before speaking and, most commonly, breathing through their mouths.

 We were born to breathe through our noses – that’s why we have nose hairs – and not through our mouths.
 So why do people mouth-breath?
 Allergies and nasal obstructions, including enlarged adenoids and/or tonsils and a deviated nasal septum, are typical causes.